-A Client Assessment Specialist will schedule a convenient time to visit you in your home to discuss your care needs.
+A Client Services Specialist will schedule a convenient time to visit you in your home to discuss your care needs.
 This visit is free of charge and we encourage family members to attend.
 We believe input from everyone involved in the client’s care helps provide the best plan of care possible.

 Questions We Will Ask:

 We understand it can be stressful bringing someone new into your home.
 Through this initial assessment, our goal is to do everything possible to create a partnership of trust and caring.

 Once you have determined that you would like to begin services, the Client Services Specialist will review our standard Service Agreement with you and collect a deposit.
 Our amazing team of Care Coordinators will then begin the process of matching you with a caregiver based on your care plan.
 Services typically begin within a few days of your initial assessment.
 (Sooner if possible or if needed.)